Everything You Need to Know: A Parent’s Guide to Delayed Cord Clamping

 Enhanced neurodevelopment?
 Potential health benefits?
 A smarter baby?
 Mommies-to-be everywhere are saying sign me up!

 While it seems like a simple answer, it is important to fully understand what it is exactly you are signing up for.
-That’s why we wanted to give you everything you need to know about delayed cord clamping in one place: the what, the how, and most importantly, the why.
+That’s why we wanted to give you everything you need to know about c section delayed cord clamping in one place: the what, the how, and most importantly, the why.

 Studies show that only 80 ml of blood is transferred from the placenta in the first minute following birth, while 115 ml are supplied after three minutes.
 Halting blood flow too early reduces the total supply of blood to a newborn and decreases the amount of iron intake, while waiting longer than 3 minutes offers no additional benefit to the baby.